js-joda/js-joda/README.md

 + **LocalTime** represents a time without time-zone in the ISO-8601 calendar system such as '11:55:00'.

-+ **LocalDateTime** is a description of the date, as used for birthdays, combined with the local time as seen on a wall clock.
++ **LocalDateTime** is a description of the date (LocalDate), as used for birthdays, combined with the local time (LocalTime) as seen on a wall clock.

 + **ZonedDateTime** is a date-time with a time-zone in the ISO-8601 calendar system, such as 2007-12-24T16:15:30+01:00 UTC+01:00.